snlab/maple-doc/design/ArchitectureDesign.md

 Maple system consists of the following key components:

-* *GUI*: interface between users and Maple system.
-It shows users the internal running status of Maple, and accepts users' instructions.
+* *GUI*: <Not well defined yet.
+One possibility is that GUI is just an APP, such that users can write GUI in their APPs.>
 * *APPs*: applications written by users.
 * *MapleCore*:
-* *MapleODL*: adapter layer between OpenDaylight and Maple system.
+* *MapleAdapter<ODL>*: adapter layer between OpenDaylight and Maple system.
+MapleAdapter has two kinds of interfaces: (1) to MapleCore, and (2) to MapleApps.

 Following diagram demonstrates relationship between different components .